svecosystem/svelte-interactions/README.md

 ### Custom Events

 When you apply the `hoverAction` to an element, it will dispatch custom `on:hover*` events.
-You can use these and/or the `HoverHandlers` to handle the various hover events.
+You can use these or the `HoverHandlers` to handle the various hover events.

 ```ts
 type HoverActionReturn = ActionReturn<